 But, every time this has happened I’ve lost no more than a few words (if anything has been lost at all, which is usually the case!)
 The saves are unbeatable!

-I find myself more relaxed knowing I have a backup file of all my blog posts stored right into google.
-Its something completely external from my blog, so I have less of a chance of losing them!
+If you use Google Docs to draft your blog posts first, you can relax knowing you have a backup copy of all your blog posts.
+Its something completely external from your blog, so you have less of a chance of losing them!

 Those are the two biggest reasons why I don’t use WordPress to draft my posts.
 However, there are still many more reasons I use Google to draft my posts!